systematic-magic/AgingPubMed/index.rst

 Welcome to PubMed Standards documentation!
 ==========================================

-The purpose of this document is to provide simple, but detailed guide to the realm of PubMed corrections.
+The purpose of this document is to provide a simple, but detailed guide to the realm of PubMed corrections.

-We suggest starting with "Getting started" page and working your way through the rest of the pages step by step.

 Happy hunting!